Geordies love their football legends, so obviously we needed to honour them with their own section.

 Born in Ashington in Northumberland, Bobby Charlton went on to win many more domestic and European titles with Manchester United where he remains to this day as a director of the club.

-Geordie world cup winner and honorary Irish citizen, Jack Charlton became a successful manager after he finished playing football.
+Footballer and world cup winner, Geordie GEM Jack Charlton became a successful manager after he finished playing football.

 Peter Beardsley OBE MBE